LongChampion/HaoTuHip/MYLOG/fastbin_dup.md

 e = malloc(SIZE)
 f = malloc(SIZE)
 ```
-Note, that we can't always free `a` two time consecutively, because new version of **LIBC** will compare the chunk to be free with the last chunk in the bin, if there are identical, **LIBC** knows you are hacking and terminates the program immediately.
+Note, that we can't always free `a` two time consecutively, because new version of **GLIBC** will compare the chunk to be free with the last chunk in the bin, if there are identical, **GLIBC** knows you are hacking and terminates the program immediately.
 To bypass this check, we simple free another chunk (chunk `b`) before free chunk `a` again.
 The stage of fastbin during the process can be represent as (insert and remove happen at the HEAD of list):

 0. Fastbin is empty